AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 ---
 title: Selecting your user interface in AEM
 description: Configure which interface you use to work in AEM.
-uuid: ab127f2f-2f8a-4398-90dd-c5d48eed9e53
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: introduction
 content-type: reference
-discoiquuid: e418d330-f234-411d-8cad-3fd9906dcbee
 docset: aem65
 exl-id: 01cab3c3-4c0d-44d9-b47c-034de9a08cb1
 ---
 # Selecting your UI{#selecting-your-ui}

-Although the touch-enabled UI is now the standard UI and feature parity has been nearly reached with the administration and editing of sites, there may be times when the user wishes to switch to the [classic UI](/help/sites-classic-ui-authoring/classicui.md).
+The Adobe Experience Manager (AEM) touch-enabled UI is now the standard UI and feature parity has been nearly reached with the administration and editing of sites.
+However, there may be times when the user wants to switch to the [classic UI](/help/sites-classic-ui-authoring/classicui.md).
 There are several options for doing this.

 >[!NOTE]
 >